nielssp/nielssp.dk/content/pages/things/ptfos.md

 From 2011.
 Probably one of the first things I made in Java.

-<q>Plan T from Outer Space is a single player arcade-style science fiction shooter game.
-You control a tank using dual joystick-style controls and your mission is to defeat the alien invasion force.</q>
+&ldquo;Plan T from Outer Space is a single player arcade-style science fiction shooter game.
+You control a tank using dual joystick-style controls and your mission is to defeat the alien invasion force.&rdquo;

 <figure>
 <img src="../../images/ptfos.png" alt="Plan T from Outer Space" />